LabMedUK Awards

 All abstract submissions are anonymised before being reviewed.

-For Clinical Cases, criteria for selection include a clear description of the clinical presentation, presentation of the test results, appropriate interpretation of those results.
+Criteria for selection include a clear description of the clinical presentation, presentation of the test results, appropriate interpretation of those results.

 Preference will be given to cases with multi-disciplinary involvement, rare case studies, or an unusual presentation of a more common case.